Jackson Munro Public Service Fellowship

 1. Tell us about prior work in and with communities.
 What have you learned about public service and civic leadership through this involvement?

-• Complete a 200-hour internship with a non-profit or government organization between May and September.
+• Complete a 200-hour internship with a non-profit or government organization between June and September.
 Some students may enter with a pre-existing relationship with their internship host, others will be supported in developing an internship during Spring Quarter for implementation during the summer months.

 • Attend monthly cohort gatherings.
 Dates and meeting modality will be determined by cohort availablity.